Billionaire Profile

 In-Depth Profile

-Penny Sue Pritzker was born in Chicago, Illinois, on May 2, 1959.
-She is a member of the Pritzker family, a wealthy and influential business family.
+Penny Sue Pritzker was born on May 2, 1959, in Chicago, Illinois.
+She comes from the prominent Pritzker family, known for their extensive business empire, with roots in Kyiv.
 Her father, Donald Pritzker, co-founded Hyatt Hotels.
-Pritzker attended Castilleja School and graduated from Harvard College with a Bachelor of Arts in economics in 1981.
-She furthered her education at Stanford University, where she obtained a Juris Doctor and an MBA in 1985.
+She graduated from Castilleja School and earned a Bachelor of Arts in economics from Harvard College in 1981.
+Pritzker furthered her education at Stanford University, obtaining a Juris Doctor and an MBA in 1985.
+In the 1980s, after training for six months, Pritzker completed her first Ironman Triathlon in Hawaii.
+She has since completed multiple triathlons and marathons.

 Rise to Success